Selected Funding Opportunities Open to Non-U.S. Citizens

 Supports marine-related courses of study for undergraduate students entering their junior or senior year and graduate students with an overall GPA of at least 3.30 and demonstrating financial need.

-Unless noted otherwise, all Smithsonian fellowships (graduate, predoctoral, senior) opportunities are open to non-U.S. citizens.
+Unless noted otherwise, all Smithsonian fellowship (graduate, predoctoral, senior) opportunities are open to non-U.S. citizens.

 Society of Women Engineers